 This is a common product description copywriting technique that can have a significant impact on your customers' psychology and your brands' sales levels.

-Even if your product is a simple box of cereals.
+Even if your product is a simple box of cereal.

-Where product copy is concerned, a strategy of learning specialized copywriting formulas may not work.
-After all, each product is as unique as each buyer profile.
+Where ecommerce copywriting is concerned, traditional formulas may not work.
+Each product is unique, as is each consumer profile.

-That's why the first step in product copywriting technique is to fully understand what it is you’re trying to sell and in particular, who you’re selling it to.
+That's why the first step in product description copywriting is to fully understand what it is you’re trying to sell and who you’re selling it to.

 Product copywriting checklist

 - Who is the typical buyer of this product?

 - What sensations does your product bring about?